|

 Data Integration Using Covariate Summaries from External Sources

-Facheng Yu, Yuqian Zhang.
+Facheng Yu, Zhen Qi, Yuqian Zhang.

 arXiv:2411.15691